smarty/changelog/sdk/javascript.md

 ### Changed:

-- Updated StatusCodeSender to pass the errors recieved from the response to the user.
+- Updated StatusCodeSender to pass the errors recieved from the response to the user except for 500, 503 and 504.

 ## [2.2.1] - 2023-07-11